tracek/visqol/README.md

 ## Acknowledgement

 In addition to the contributions visible on the repository history, Colm Sloan and Feargus O'Gorman have significantly contributed to the codebase in the collaboration between Andrew Hines and Google.

+## Dummy change

+And they have lived happily ever after!